Skip to main content

 Nobody on that ship is clean, and nobody is alone.

-That is the found family formula at its most effective: people who chose each other under pressure, who have histories and grudges and debts and loyalties that run deeper than blood.
+That is the found family formula at its most effective.
+These are people who chose each other under pressure, who have histories and grudges and debts and loyalties that run deeper than blood.

 Three Real Books That Deliver the Combination